 Strategy before Tactics

-I’m all for small business owners hiring someone to help them achieve their online visibility, but executing tactics before you understand what you want to accomplish and how may cost your small business time, money and results.
-Many of these online marketing experts are great at execution, but lack the skills and experience to help you develop your online strategy.
+If your small business needs to outsource your marketing activities to help you achieve their online visibility, make sure you choose wisely.
+Executing tactics before you understand what you want to accomplish and how may cost your small business time, money and results.
+Many online marketing experts are great at execution for a specific tactical area, but lack the skills and experience to help you develop your online marketing plan.
 So before you sign that contract, ensure you have a plan first.

 What other things must you know before you engage an online marketing tactics?